Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

-In this section I will walk you though a complete example of inserting the PERCENTILE function where the function is searched from a list of functions.
+In this section, I will walk you through a complete example of inserting the PERCENTILE function where the function is searched from a list of functions.
 The 20th percentile of a dataset will be found.
 See the simple data set in the illustration below.

 To use the insert function a cell needs to be clicked and the formulas tab needs to be clicked.

 Next, the insert function can be clicked.
 Type percentile in the search bar that appears and select percentile from the list.

 Next, the range that you want to find the percentile of needs to be selected after clicking in the array field.
 This is followed by adding a number between .1 and 1 after clicking the field labeled k.

 After the OK button is selected, the 20th percentile of the data set appears as a result.